User319183/tempfucked/README.md

 The code to Tempy's current project [TempCode](https://gist.githubusercontent.com/tempservice/d0a3e82dfa1db85c00c4911c02e7f6ef/raw/66cd3860bdc10fbb6c4cdb10ef20dc1f07373c4c/gistfile1.txt) has been leaked.
 He will most likely delete that repository, making the hyperlink useless.
 You can view the outdated code for his script at `script.lua` file [here](./script.lua).

 > **NOTE: We are currently working on a newer, deobfuscated version of his script with Luraph protection and obfuscation.
-This updated script can be found in `newScript.lua` file [here](./newScript.lua) and will be updated frequently.
+This updated script can be found in `main.lua` file [here](./main.lua) and will be updated frequently.
 Stay tuned for the latest updates.**

 ## Proof of the amazing Itztempy